Sara Winifred Brown: Career and family

 After receiving her MD from Howard, she entered medical practice but continued to pursue her educational interests in sociology and anthropology.
 In 1908, Howard University hired her to lecture on gynecology, and she continued to practice medicine and teach high school biology.
 In 1910, she joined in the founding of the College Alumnae Club, which came to be called the National Association of College Women, and is now known as the National Association of University Women.
 During World War I, she was one of 50 women chosen by the Women's War Work Council to be part of the "Flying Squadron".
 In 1924, she was elected to the board of Howard University, the first woman to serve as an alumni trustee.
 In 1927, she joined a Red Cross relief effort to assist victims of severe flooding in Mississippi and Louisiana.
 In 1930, she joined a Gold Star Mothers pilgrimage to France.
 She was struck by a bus in 1948 and died as a result of her injuries.

 Legacy

 The United States Department of Health and Human Services lists her as an African American Pioneer in Health Care.
-In the 1950s, her brother, Dr. John William Brown, donated $40,000 to Howard University, which renamed their Friendship Clinic to the Sara Winifred Brown Memorial Clinic.
+In 1950, her brother, Dr. John William Brown, donated $40,000 to the United Order of Friendship, a group led by Dr. T.R.M.
+Howard, which renamed its Friendship Clinic in Mound Bayou, Mississippi as the Sara Winifred Brown Memorial Hospital.
 In 2010, as part of their Centennial celebration, the National Association of University Women planted a tree and placed a plaque to honor her founding efforts.